ningpengtao-coder/gitlab-foss/.gitlab/issue_templates/Database Reviewer.md

 below to complete your setup.
 For any question, reach out to #database an mention `@abrandl`.

-Note this is specifically targeted towards GitLab team members and some parts are only available internally to GitLab.
+Note that this is specifically targeted towards GitLab team members and some parts are only available internally to GitLab.

 - [ ] Change issue title to include your name: `Database Reviewer Checklist: Your Name`